 Keep track of the Cardinals’ recent transactions and injury updates throughout the season.

-Expected return: Tuesday
+Expected return: TBD

 RHP Kodi Whitley (mid-back spasms)